Tips for Staying Safe

 We work closely with national agencies such as the Police, National Crime Agency, Ofsted, Social Services and Local Authorities and act quickly on any information they provide to us so we can assist them in any investigation.

 The NSPCC have some useful advice about leaving children alone at home and tips for choosing the right babysitter on their website.
-There's nothing quite like a parent’s intuition.
+They say, there's nothing quite like a parent’s intuition.
 If you’ve got any doubts at all about a possible babysitter then it’s always best to find someone else.

 Report any Concerns